 Our experienced lawyers can meet with you for a consultation to discuss how adoptions are done, what is required, what the costs are, and how it will impact your rights and responsibilities, the child’s rights, and the rights and responsibilities of the original parents.

 If you’ve worked with an adoption agency you know the process of adoption can be long, expensive, and complicated.
 What you may not know is that to finalize an adoption you need to Petition the Supreme Court of British Columbia for an order making you the official parents of your new child.
 Although this process is just a matter of filing the necessary paperwork, it is a step that can be very confusing, expensive and time consuming unless you have experience dealing with the courts.

 You already have your hands full with your new family, let our lawyers take care of the rest.
-For a one-time fee of $2,500 our lawyers will work with you, the adoption agency, and the courts to help you finalize your adoption.
+Our lawyers will work with you, the adoption agency, and the courts to help you finalize your adoption.